oscillatingworks/docs.piladb.org/getting_started/README.md

 We'll know as **_Pila_** the super object that will contain and handle all _Databases_, _Stacks_ and _Elements_, as well as memory management, session handling and concurrent operations requests.

 **`pilad`** is the daemon program, or server, that will initialize the _Pila_,  exposing to external users an Interface to iterate with it: create _Databases_, create _Stacks_, `PUSH` or `POP` _Elements_, etc.

+### Database Model

+As of now, **piladb** writes into memory only, and runs as a single server.
+This means that it doesn't persist data on disk and is not able to replicate its content to another **piladb** instances.

+Every operation applied to a **Stack** has a O(1) complexity, and blocks further incoming or concurrent operations.